enspencer/gdi-node/README.md

 This will be a very hands on class, so an intermediate understanding of JavaScript is required.

 Please bring along a laptop and charger as well as have the following programs installed prior to arriving:
  - A text editor.
-We recommend [Sublime Text 3](https://www.sublimetext.com/3) (free; available for Mac, PC, and Linux).
+We recommend [Sublime Text 3](https://www.sublimetext.com/3) (free; available for Mac, PC, and Linux)
  - [node.js](nodejs.org)
  - Create an account on Github and install Git.
 For an intro to Git you can read [this](https://rogerdudler.github.io/git-guide/) or try [this interactive tutorial](https://try.github.io/levels/1/challenges/1)